-A number of commentators therefore suggest HMRC is having difficulty applying IR35 and professional bodies such as ICAEW and others have previously expressed concern that reform of IR35 in the private sector from April 2020 is premature.
+A number of commentators therefore suggest that HMRC might have difficulty applying IR35 effectively following the rules from April 2021 and professional bodies such as ICAEW and others have previously expressed concern that reform of IR35 in the private sector from April 2020 is premature.

 IR35 is anti-avoidance legislation designed to deal with circumstances where services ordinarily provided by an employee are instead structured through an intermediary – typically a personal service company (PSC) – to avoid tax.

 Currently, if IR35 applies, where a PSC is providing services to a private sector business, it must apply PAYE and NIC to payments for services.
 From April 2021, this responsibility moves to the engager (applicable in the public sector since April 2017).
 HMRC issued a consultation document to frame the new legislation to put this reform into place.
 In this, HMRC state that non-compliance with in the private sector is growing and will reach £1.3 billion each year by 2023/24.
 However, the recent IR35 case losses might lead one to question whether this is an overestimate.

 In each case the question which the tribunal needed to answer was whether as a result of ”the services…provided under a contract directly between the client and the worker, the worker would be regarded for income tax purposes as an employee of the client or the holder of an office under the client” (ITEPA 2003 s 49(1)(c)(i)).